 Today is the Autumnal Equinox, the first day of fall in the northern hemisphere.
-The new season officially began at 8:21 UTC, which is 4:21 AM Eastern Daylight Time.
+The new season officially begins at 14:21 UTC, which is 10:21 AM Eastern Daylight Time.

 The astronomical seasons are a product of the tilt of the Earth’s axis – a 23.5° angle – and the movement of the planet around the sun.
 During the autumn months, the Earth’s axis is tilted neither toward nor away from the sun.
 This position distributes the sun’s energy equally between the northern and southern hemispheres.